Swim Ireland

-Swim Ireland (Cumann Snámh Éireann) is the national governing body of swimming, diving, water polo, open water swimming and synchronised swimming in the island of Ireland (Republic of Ireland and Northern Ireland).
-Competitors from Northern Ireland can opt to compete for British Swimming in international competitions, with the exception of the Commonwealth Games where they can compete for Northern Ireland.
+Swim Ireland (Cumann Snámh Éireann) is the national governing body of swimming, open water swimming, synchronised swimming, diving, and water polo on the island of Ireland (Republic of Ireland and Northern Ireland).
 Swim Ireland is affiliated with LEN, FINA and the Olympic Council of Ireland.

+Competitors from Northern Ireland can opt to compete under the aegis of Swim Ireland or Aquatics GB in international competitions, with the exception of the Commonwealth Games, where they can compete for Northern Ireland.

 History

 Swim Ireland emerged in 1998 from the Irish Amateur Swimming Association (IASA), that was dissolved in January 1999 following proven sexual abuse and other scandals involving senior coaches.
 Swim Ireland assumed IASA abuse victim liabilities.

 Domestic competitions

 Swim Ireland runs national meets which include: